40th Annual California Coastal Cleanup Day Draws Huge Volunteer Effort

 Most Unusual Items:

-• Inland California: In Contra Costa County, a volunteer found life-like, matching cowboy and cowgirl figurines.
-(Photo available.)
+· Inland California: In Contra Costa County, a volunteer found life-like, matching cowboy and

 In addition to in-person cleanups, the Coastal Commission continues to encourage volunteers to run self-guided cleanups throughout neighborhoods across the state.
 These cleanups serve the same purpose as the Cleanup Day events that took place Saturday, preventing trash from ever having the opportunity to reach our coast.
-To date, 1,351 Californians have conducted a neighborhood cleanup, removing over 2,300 pounds of trash during 485 cleanups.
+To date, over 3,000 Californians have conducted a 881 neighborhood cleanup.

 Coastal Cleanup Day could not happen without the support of public and corporate partners that help fund the event and often provide additional benefits.
 Longtime sponsor Oracle provides volunteer support.
 Crystal Geyser Natural Alpine Spring Water donates water for volunteers.
 New sponsor Nordic Naturals helped promote the cleanup and even ran a nationwide contest to help bring volunteers out.